What we do!

 NEWS

-09/19/2024 Dr. Pinaki Sarder presented “Digital Pathology Meets Spatial Omics: Emerging Problems in Data Integration, Solutions, and New Opportunities” at the University of Iowa Renal Grand Rounds.
-His talk focused on the challenges of integrating spatial omics data with digital pathology, offering solutions involving machine learning and AI.
-The presentation highlighted new opportunities for advancing renal pathology and personalized medicine, drawing attention to the transformative potential of these technologies in research and clinical care.
+11/20/2024 Dr. Sarder presented his talk “Digital Pathology Meets Spatial Omics: Emerging Problems in Data Integration, Solutions, and New Opportunities” at the University of Illinois Bioengineering Distinguished Seminar Series, highlighting the challenges of integrating spatial omics data with digital pathology and proposing AI and machine learning as key solutions.

 PRESENTATIONS BY OUR STUDENTS